 You might be thinking, can I use dish soap in my pressure washer?
 It may be the most convenient and cost-effective to open up the cabinet and grab the dish soap, but this practice can also cause more harm than good.
 The only time typical household soap can be a suitable option if when using Dawn soap to pressure wash a vinyl surface only.
 However, this can also create too many suds that you will not be able to wash away.
 The best practice is to find a detergent that will match the job you want to have done.
-Households cleaners can be extremely problematic for pressure washers, particularly if they contain bleach.
+Household cleaners can be extremely problematic for pressure washers, particularly if they contain bleach.
 Bleach can corrode the inside of the unit and damage it beyond repair, so avoid bleach, no matter how diluted, in a pressure washer.
 If you must use bleach, you should apply it to the surface area BEFORE you use the pressure washer and spray it away.

 What’s the Difference Between Different Pressure Washer Detergents?

 There are dozens of pressure washer detergent options, and simply grabbing the multipurpose option might not meet your expectations for a finished surface.
 First, try your best to assess the type of dirt or grime you need to clean up.
 You’ll also need to consider the type of surface you’re cleaning.
 For instance, a degreaser would be a great option for aluminum siding as the detergent will be able to pull off the dirt with ease.
 Other detergents contain aluminum brightener, which is great for aluminum surfaces and stainless steel.
 Some detergents contain a wash and wax component, so this is really only suitable for painted surfaces to clean and maintain.
 For wood surfaces, using a detergent that is wood-specific will help to not damage the finish and can help make it look as good as the day the finish dried.
 Some degreasers have a low foam option that can be good for a variety of surfaces that do not have tough stains, or even for cleaning pieces of equipment.
-For the toughest level stains, look for a high alkaline product which can be used on heavy equipment, grease hoods, and dumpsters.
+For the toughest level stains, look for a high alkaline product that can be used on heavy equipment, grease hoods, and dumpsters.

 Pressure Washer Detergent and Your Car